 Try getting in contact with your local theatre, community center, or village hall and asking if there’s any way to be notified of any opportunities to get involved in any theatre projects.

 You never know – even if these projects are at an amateur level, the people you meet on these projects may work professionally too and want you involved in their next project.
-Or their best friend may be a top film director looking for new talent.

 Make sure to keep an eye on local notice boards in places like the post office, shop front windows, and community centers.
 Casting notices for local productions are often posted through more traditional methods such as these.